 Traumatic events may vary hugely and are specific to the individual.
 Usually the precipitating event is, or is perceived as, life-threatening.
 The point about perception is clear - a replica gun couldn't kill someone but if someone felt they were at risk of being shot this would very likely be a traumatic event to them.

-There were more than 196,000 people reported as road casualties in the UK in 2012.
+There were over 186,000 people reported as road casualties of all severities in the UK in 2015.
 These individuals are at direct risk of acute stress reactions but many more people will have been involved but uninjured.
 Others may have also been indirectly affected as witnesses and could be at risk of acute stress reactions.

-First responders - eg, police, ambulance personnel, firemen - are by definition more likely to be exposed to traumatic events and are known to be at increased risk of PTSD.
-Within these groups there may be some self selection for inherent resilience but this cannot be assumed to be protective.
+First responders - eg, police, ambulance personnel, firefighters - are by definition more likely to be exposed to traumatic events and are known to be at increased risk of PTSD.
+Within these groups there may be some self-selection for inherent resilience but this cannot be assumed to be protective.
 Military personnel are at risk of exposure to potential precipitating events and this is known to place them at risk of PTSD.